 The developmental changes that occur during adolescence, coupled with HIV infection, can increase the use of alcohol and other substances.
 These patients may feel a sense of vulnerability, which may further place them at risk for substance use.
 Understanding adolescent development is critical to helping adolescents mature into well-adjusted adults (see Ambulatory Care of HIV-Infected Adolescents).

 Assessment of the emotional support available to HIV-infected adolescents is essential, including whether an adult role model is present.
 Homeless and transient adolescents, as well as adolescents in foster care, are particularly vulnerable to social isolation and often require intensive case management.
-Because support networks may include family, friends, sexual partners, healthcare providers, teachers, counselors, clergy, and adult role models, clinicians should be inclusive when inquiring about who is significant in adolescents’ lives (see Identification and Ambulatory Care of HIV-Exposed and -Infected Adolescents, as well as Screening and Ongoing Assessment for Mental Health Disorders).
+Because support networks may include family, friends, sexual partners, healthcare providers, teachers, counselors, clergy, and adult role models, clinicians should be inclusive when inquiring about who is significant in adolescents’ lives (see Ambulatory Care of HIV-Infected Adolescents and Screening and Ongoing Assessment for Mental Health Disorders).

 Many of the individual, family, and social factors associated with increased risk for substance use in adolescents are prevalent in HIV-infected adolescents (see Table 1).
 Clinicians can use this information to help identify HIV-infected adolescents who may be at particular risk for substance use.